-New drilling at Jaguar Central since the June 2020 MRE has consistently intersected a thick, shallow high-grade mineralised shoot that that starts from close to surface at the western end of the Deposit on section 476770mE (Figure 1) and plunges sub-horizontally to the east across nine drill sections and more than 500m of strike.
-The mineralised shoot is up to 70m wide and over 100m deep on some sections, as can be seen in the Long-Section in Figure 1 and Cross-Sections in Figures 2 to 3.
+The new step-out and extensional drilling at Jaguar Central since the June 2020 MRE has consistently intersected a thick, shallow high-grade mineralised shoot that that starts from close to surface at the western end of the Deposit and plunges sub-horizontally to the east across nine drill sections and more than 500m of strike.

 Nickel grades within the mineralised shoot are consistently over 1.0% nickel with outstanding continuous downhole intersections such as 33.7m at 2.23% Ni (JAG-DD-20-056), 31.4m at 2.47% Ni (PKS-JAGU-DH00030) and 67.3m at 1.20% Ni (JAG-DD-20-047).
-The in-fill assay results reported in this announcement, combined with visual observations of sulphide mineralisation in recent step-out drilling, continue to confirm this interpretation.
+As noted above, the visual results reported from step-out holes JAG-DD-20-104 (see Figures 2 and 3) and JAG-DD-20-101 (see Figure 7) are outside the existing MRE for Jaguar Central and the nickel sulphide mineralisation seen in the drill core is expected to significantly build on these outstanding intersections and to continue to grow the MRE at the Jaguar Central Deposit.